stereoit/profitbricks/README.md

 In the web console one can:

+- view list of Testruns (with statuses)
  - create new Testrun (username, set of tests)
- - view list of Testruns (with statues)
  - view in detail one Testrun (logs)

-Backend s written in Flask + SQLAlchemy + Flask-Restless + Celery.
-When new Testrun is created, we call Celery defined task (TestRunner) for execting the test.

-The TestRunner connects over API to fetch details about the Testrun, set it to RUNNING, then executes the Testrun tests, and stores back the results over API again.

-The number of TestRunner workers influences the speed of execution of tests.

 Domain